- What is the dog body condition score?

 - Why is the dog body condition score important?

-- Some specific problems that puppies can develop from excess weight include:
+- Some specific problems that dogs can develop from excess weight include:

 - How is dog’s body condition score measured?